 If you will be participating in fall on-campus interviewing, please keep the following rules in mind:

-- Bring with you, to each interview, both here at the Law School and at any follow-up ("call-back") interviews you attend, additional copies of your resume, a copy of your writing sample, a copy of your law school transcript, and a list of references (three is the usual number).
+- Bring with you, to each interview, both here at the Law School and at any follow-up ("callback") interviews you attend, additional copies of your resume, a copy of your writing sample, a copy of your law school transcript, and any other materials the employer requested.

 - Wear business attire.
 For examples of appropriate interview attire, please visit OCPD's Pinterest Page.
 You should wear a conservatively-colored suit.
 Pantsuits for women are perfectly acceptable.
 If you have any questions about attire, please ask.